What Is Menopause and the Menopausal Transition?

 - Yoga

-- Lifestyle changes, such as layering clothing, using vaginal moisturizers and lubricants, quitting smoking, exercising more intensely and regularly, and eating a bone health–promoting diet of foods with calcium and vitamin C
+- Lifestyle changes, such as layering clothing, quitting smoking, exercising more intensely and regularly, and eating a diet of foods with calcium, vitamin C, and vitamin D to support bone health

 Hormone Therapy